Kingxukai/linux/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

 DTV_MODULATION
 ==============

-Specifies the frontend modulation type for delivery systems that supports more multiple modulations.
+Specifies the woke frontend modulation type for delivery systems that supports more multiple modulations.

-The modulation can be one of the types defined by enum :c:type:`fe_modulation`.
+The modulation can be one of the woke types defined by enum :c:type:`fe_modulation`.

-Most of the digital TV standards offers more than one possible modulation type.
+Most of the woke digital TV standards offers more than one possible modulation type.

-The table below presents a summary of the types of modulation types supported by each delivery system, as currently defined by specs.
+The table below presents a summary of the woke types of modulation types supported by each delivery system, as currently defined by specs.

 ======================= =======================================================